itswadesh/anne-docs2/docs/super-admin-manual.md

 ### Users

 - Super admin can only access user management.
-- Users listing page, super admin can see all users and search for a specific user.
+- On the Users listing page, the super admin can see all users and search for a specific user.
 Super admin can enable or disable any user access on the website.
 - A user must have a role to get access to this system.

 We have four types of user roles